AnishKamatam/mem-kv-cpp/docs/architecture.md

 ## The Layered Model

-The system is organized into three distinct layers, each with a clear responsibility:
+The system is organized into multiple layers, each with a clear responsibility:

 ### 1. Network Layer (`src/net/`)